odpi/egeria-docs/site/docs/practices/common-data-definitions/overview.md

 # Common data definitions

-Common data definitions (also known as the common information model or CIM) create a shared understanding of data.
+Common data definitions (also known as the common information model or CIM) create a shared understanding of a topic area.
 They are critical where data is to be shared between different systems and or groups of people.

 Typically, the common data definitions consist of: